 4. Take a Vacation

-Now this might not come across as a ‘smart’ way to spend your refund, but studies have shown that travelling can prove to be an investment in yourself.
-Travel lowers stress levels, can boost your immune system, improves brain health, keeps you fit and can also potentially increase your life expectancy.
+After suggesting that you save, or invest or spend wisely, how does vacation come into this?
+Well, studies have shown that travelling can prove to be an investment in yourself.
+Travel lowers stress levels, can boost your immune system, improve brain health, keep you fit and can also potentially increase your life expectancy.
+Plus, if you are self-employed, you need some time away to recharge your batteries, so that makes travel a very important expense being spent on you and your well-being.

 5. Start or Increase an Emergency Fund